-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms installed in the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-There is a burglar alarm system installed.

-Any additional limits to inspection

-The property was occupied, fully furnished and all floors were covered.
+Any additional limits to inspection The property was vacant, fully furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
 I was not able to inspect the sub floor area.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
-My physical inspection of the roof void area was restricted due to insulation material, a lack of suitable crawl boards and the limited size of the space.
-As a result the roof void area was only viewed from the access hatch within the first floor landing.
-My inspection of the roof covering was restricted from ground level and some parts were not visible.
-Concealed areas beneath and around bath and shower tray areas were not visible.
+My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.
+10 BROOMPARK AVENUE,

+Any additional limits to inspection Concealed areas beneath and around shower tray areas were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.